Director: Sunhil Sippy

-Some scenes like, Noor's video going viral is lengthy and boring.
+Some scenes like Noor's video going viral is lengthy and boring.
 Her monologue 'Mumbai you're killing me!' is not at all emotionally-charged and can sing you to sleep.
 She cleans the mess in her life with such an ease that it leaves you bewildered.
-Such a big scam and there is no clear route to expose it!
+Such a big scam and their is no clear route to expose it!
 All credit goes to poor script and storyline.
 Though, the concept doesn't offer anything new but an effort on script could have made it a one-time-watch.

 Don't have a single reason that makes 'Noor' worth-watching.

 - - - - - - - - - Advertisement- - - - - - - - -